What is an MRI?

 - You are pregnant or may be pregnant

 - You have an artificial heart valve

 - You have had surgery on your head, eyes, ears, or spine

 - You have any metal implants like joint replacements

 Will it be comfortable?

-Our flatbed Open MRI Scanner offers patients a much more comfortable experience than the confined space of tradition closed scanner tunnels.
+Our high field, flatbed Open MRI Scanner offers patients a much more comfortable experience than the confined space of tradition closed scanner tunnels.
 Open MRI scans are suitable for almost anyone and ideal for the following groups of patients:

 - Claustrophobic or anxious